3D Printing FDM vs Injection Molding

 MP4 and Photo Source: MicroMolder

 Once the molten material is in the cavity of the mold, a couple of things happen.
 First, the molten material cools.
 Then it hardens as it cools.
-More importantly, and the point of the entire process, it takes the mold cavity shape.
-Of course, the shape of the mold cavity matches the precise shape and features of the products.
+More importantly, and the point of the entire process, it assumes the shape of the mold cavity.
+Of course, the shape of the mold cavity matches the precise shape and features of the product.
 The finished part is then ejected from the mold.

 Difference Between 3D Printing and Injection Molding